SchulzLab/SNEEP/README.md

 chr1    55030365        55030366        G       T       rs11206510      0.1018
 ```

+SNEEP can only handle mutations effecting a single base pair (no deletions or insertions).

 In the reference genome file, the different chromosome must be named as chr1, chr2 etc. resulting in the following format: